|

 Matthew Fretchwell - uncle

-William and Ann — children of Matthew.
-And Francis did not forget the loyalty
+and William and Ann — children of Matthew.
+And Francis did not forget the

-and service of his servants, William Bell and Ann Clithers, who were also
+loyalty and service of his servants, William Bell and Ann Clithers, who

 JOHN son of JOHN FRETWELL bap Octob’r the 19th

-was another Fretwell to move away from home territory, following his elder
+to move away from home territory, following his elder brother Francis to

-brother Francis to Bickerton.
-Over a period of 9 years four children were born
+Bickerton.
+Over a period of 9 years four children were born to John and

 Children of John Fretwell and Mary?